Suitable for: Sole traders who have purchased a car and need to lodge BAS

 Time to read: 5 minutes

 You may at some stage buy a car for the purposes of furthering your business enterprise.
 This can be done by paying cash, taking out a car loan, or a combination of both.
-This topic is one which causes a lot of confusion amongst our users, as the implications of purchasing a car are different for GST and income tax purposes, and the concept is quite technical.

 The purpose of this article is to explain when and how a car purchase should be accounted in your BAS.
 If you have sold a car, you should read the second part of this article here.